Nancy Faeser: Minister of the Interior, 2021–2025

 In March 2023, Faeser participated in the first joint cabinet meeting of the governments of Germany and Japan in Tokyo, chaired by Chancellor Scholz and Prime Minister Fumio Kishida.

 In April 2023, Faeser appointed an eight-person commission to re-appraise the attack on Israeli athletes and team members at the 1972 Summer Olympics to answer unresolved questions.

 After the outbreak of the Gaza war, Faeser passed laws criminalizing alleged Hamas slogans, including "from the river to the sea".
 Liz Fekete criticized Faeser's interpretation that the slogan was uniquely linked to Hamas.
 Such a reading, according to Fekete, can be seen as "silencing Palestinians and smearing their aspirations".

+In June 2024, Faeser presented the 2023 Federal Council for the Protection of the Constitution report, which for the first time classified the Boycott, Divestment and Sanctions (BDS) movement as a "suspected case" of extremism.
+This action marks a significant, formal step by the ministry in assessing the group's activities.

 In July 2024 Faeser imposed a ban on the magazine Compact arguing that it worked against constitutional order.
 The editor-in-chief Jürgen Elsässer described the decision as "the worst invasion of press freedom in Germany."
 The ban was later reversed by the Federal Administrative Court.

 On 2 May 2025, days before the Merz cabinet took office, Faeser was responsible for quoting from a report by the Federal Office for the Protection of the Constitution which apparently classified the political party Alternative for Germany (AfD) as a confirmed right-wing extremist endeavor.
 The report itself was kept secret, but later leaked to various media outlets.
 Faeser was criticized for her verdict, since the report did not contain compelling evidence, but was merely a collection of already publicly available quotes by AfD members.
-Chancellor Friedrich Merz critisized Faeser for the timing of her announcement and the fact, that her office had not checked the report before going public.
+Chancellor Friedrich Merz criticized Faeser for the timing of her announcement and the fact, that her office had not checked the report before going public.